programmatordev/yet-another-php-validator/docs/03-rules-all.md

 type: `string` default: `At "{{ key }}": {{ message }}`

-Message that will be shown if at least one element of an array is invalid according to the given constraints.
+Message that will be shown if at least one element of an array is invalid according to the given `constraints`.
 Check the [Custom Messages]() section for more information.

 ```php